SandwichGouda/Data/Data.md

 - GitHub stars : 57.9k
 - Caddy is very cool ! :)
 - It allows easy configuration, automatic HTTPS, without any external dependencies.
-- An amazing fun fact : A paper written by experts describing Let's encrypt, "Let’s Encrypt: An Automated Certificate Authority to Encrypt the Entire Web", explicitely says : "Servers running Caddy exhibit nearly ubiquitous HTTPS deployment and use modern TLS configurations. ...
+- An amazing fun fact : A paper written by experts describing Let's encrypt, "Let's Encrypt: An Automated Certificate Authority to Encrypt the Entire Web", explicitely says : "Servers running Caddy exhibit nearly ubiquitous HTTPS deployment and use modern TLS configurations. ...
 We hope to see other popular server software follow Caddy's lead." !
 - Caddy is one of those packages that you don't install directly via a package manager.
   * The [documentation](https://caddyserver.com/docs/install) says to run
   * ```bash